ostinelli/gin.io/docs/errors.md

 }
 ```

 > Your application's error numbers must be greater than `1000`.
-All errors numbers from `0` to `999` are reserved for Zebra.
+All errors numbers from `0` to `999` are reserved for Gin.

-##### Zebra error responses
+##### Gin error responses

-If no `Accept` header is provided by a client, Zebra will respond with a `412` HTTP status and a JSON body specifying the following error:
+If no `Accept` header is provided by a client, Gin will respond with a `412` HTTP status and a JSON body specifying the following error:

 ```javascript
 {